 Regarding gauge and tube circumference: Since you will be adding hand knitting to the tube, we suggest matching the cranked gauge to your hand knit gauge.
 You can measure your gauge by counting the number of stitches in one inch on a recently knit sock.
 Your gauge and the number of stitches will determine the circumference of your tube.

 Example: 64 stitches at 8 stitches per inch (spi) = 64/8 = 8 inch tube circumference

 72 stitches at 9 spi also equals 8 inch tube.

 A general guide:

 - 7 inch tube - women's small

 - 8 inch tube - women's medium/ men's small

 - 9 inch tube - women's large/ men's medium

 Upon your order, we will be emailing info for you to ship your yarn (including our mailing address).
 LOOK FOR THIS EMAIL WITHIN 48 HOURS OF YOUR ORDER.
 If you do not receive it, please contact us at email@example.com.
 Please understand that we are not responsible for your yarn until it reaches our house, so we suggest you get tracking information when sending it.
-This product listing includes a shipping charge, which will cover the cost of shipping your completed tubes back to you.
+This product listing includes a shipping charge that is calculated at checkout.
+This is the based upon the number of tubes ordered and covers the cost of shipping your completed tubes back to you.